(Information as of Feb. 11, 2025 at 9:30 a.m.; subject to change)

 - The U.S. Small Business Administration has opened the application process for disaster loans.
 Loans are open to homeowners and renters.
 Find out more and apply at www.sba.gov/disaster.

-USC benefits and other support
+USC benefits, services, and other support

 - Relief programs for benefits-eligible employees who lost their primary residence or whose primary residence has been deemed uninhabitable by a local municipality due to the wildfires:

-- Temporary bank of up to 40 Hours of time off: Eligible employees will be provided a time code with up to 40 hours, which they can then use to work with cities, insurance companies, or contractors without having to use their accrued time.
+- Temporary bank of up to 40 hours of time off: Eligible employees will be provided a time code with up to 40 hours, which they can then use to work with cities, insurance companies, or contractors without having to use their accrued time.
 The time given must be used by June 30, 2025.
 Time off needs after that date would first be addressed through accrued vacation, followed by applying for donated vacation hours (once accrued vacation is exhausted) under the vacation donation program being launched.

 - Back-up dependent care: All benefits-eligible employees (non-union) qualify for 10 back-up care days per calendar year.
+New enrollment families impacted by fires get a 20% tuition discount for 3 months, with no registration fee.
 Visit the Bright Horizons website to create an account and reserve care.
-For instructions on how to register, visit the Family and dependent care resources page (scroll to the back-up dependent care section).
+For instructions to register, visit the Family and dependent care resources page (scroll to the back-up dependent care section).

-- USC retirement plans (401(k) and 403(b)) allow a hardship withdrawal for FEMA disasters, to cover expenses and losses (including loss of income).
+- Retirement: USC retirement plans (401(k) and 403(b)) allow a hardship withdrawal for FEMA disasters, to cover expenses and losses (including loss of income).
 Note, the participant’s main residence or place of employment at the time of the disaster must be in an area designated by FEMA.
+To access your USC retirement funds while still at work, visit the Employee Gateway In-service distributions page.

 - USC Gould School of Law is offering resources and services, like legal workshops and clinics, to impacted employees and students.
 Find these resources at gould.law/fire-resources.